-But there is another front in the climate struggle — one that exists not at the level of law, science, or policy (or another well-defined field of conflict), but in the generation and contestation of ideas, assumptions, and cultural discourse.
+But there is another front in the climate struggle — one that exists not at the level of law, science, or policy, but in the generation and contestation of ideas.
 That front is a murkier one; its victories and losses are not always recognizable except in retrospect.
 But it is as important as its more-visible counterparts.
 Call it the invisible climate wars.

 (The authors recognize the irony in the use of militaristic language but will leave it to more-savvy bloggers to fashion substitutes for patriarchal and colonialist modes of speech.)

-Like the “peripheral” struggles described in a previous post to this blog, the invisible climate wars target climate injustice indirectly.
-But their invisibility — their focus on ideas rather than actions — adds another layer of removal.
+Like the “peripheral” struggles described in a previous post to this blog, the invisible climate wars have indirect effects and are a layer removed from, say, conflicts over fossil fuel infrastructure.
+Their invisibility — their focus on ideas rather than actions — adds another layer of removal.

-This post inaugurates a series of posts on the invisible climate wars.
-It focuses on the fight to dismantle patriarchy and the constellation of social ills to which patriarchy is related; subsequent posts will unpack similar phenomena, including the relationship of climate injustice to white supremacy, colonialism/imperialism, and global neoliberal capitalism.
+This post inaugurates a series on the invisible climate wars.
+It focuses on the fight to dismantle patriarchy and the constellation of social ills to which patriarchy is related; subsequent posts will unpack similar phenomena, including the relationship of climate injustice to racism and global neoliberal capitalism.

-The post’s contention is a simple one: fighting climate injustice requires fighting gender inequality as well.
-(And vice versa — although, for reasons explained below, the former contention requires more-robust defense and is our focus here.)
+Our contention is a simple one: fighting climate injustice requires fighting gender inequality as well.

 Everywhere there are reminders that patriarchy is alive and well.
 And yet the term “patriarchy” still sounds, to many people, hysterical.
 The term “feminism” — indeed, the very premise that gender inequality remains egregious and acutely felt — makes some people uncomfortable, if not actively hostile.
 See, for instance, this article on misogyny in the alt-right “manosphere” and this blog post opining that, contrary to what the “witchy brigade of feminist diehards” would have us believe, “[i]t’s time to welcome back the patriarchy.”